winston86zhu/haas-ewmba/midterm.md

 ### Experimental Design

 * Research participants: **Randomly(hallmark)** assign participants to treatment and control groups.
   * If for practical reasons, random assignment is not possible, use **quasi-experimental** design.
 * Independent variable: The variable that is manipulated in experiment.
 * Dependent variable: The variable that is measured in experiment.
 ![alt text](./image/image.png)
   * Unfortunately,  we can never observe the same unit under both treatment and control conditions at the same time.
 To make the causal inference possible, we compute an average treatment effect (ATE) by studying a sample of subjects each of which was **randomly** assigned to either treatment or control group.

+**The risk of confounding variables**: Variables that are correlated with both the treatment and the outcome.

 ### Challenges in Experimental Design